Yangseungchan/DataStructure/List/CircularDoubleList/README.md

 It is the function that **clears the CDList by clearing all nodes**.
 It deletes all nodes using function **Delete**.
 And **target input is front node of CDList.**

 <br/>

+# 5. Conclusion

+It is the combined linkedlist which is **a mixture of CircularList and DoubleList**.
+By making this combination, it complements **the difficulty of finding tail node in LinkedList**.
+However as it uses the Node type pointer and allocates Node whenever it inserts new node, **its cost can be still somehow expensive**.